Maybe you love brunch. If so, we don’t need to convince you to use this guide to find some places where you can have it outside.

-The current brunch menu at Chez Ma Tante only has four items on it: chips and aioli, tortilla espanola, caesar salad, and pancakes.
-In other words, it has three more options than you really need.
-That’s because this Greenpoint spot serves the best pancakes in the city, which you can order at a first come, first served table on Sundays between 11am-3pm.
+The current brunch menu at Chez Ma Tante only has 16 dishes on it.
+In other words, it has 15 more options than you really need.
+That’s because this Greenpoint spot serves the best pancakes in the city, which you can order on Saturdays and Sundays between 10am-3pm.

 The partially-covered patio at this Middle Eastern spot in Fort Greene has brick walls and a bunch of hanging plants, and it’s a great place to drink harissa Bloody Marys on a weekend afternoon.
 Along with a few dishes from their dinner menu, like sweet whipped ricotta that could be an appetizer or dessert, they serve some brunch-specific things, like french toast with labne mousse and a savory pancake topped with a soft-boiled egg.